Black Undergraduate Law Internship Program

 This 12-week internship program is designed to provide a pathway to help you learn about careers in law and receive professional guidance and mentorship to support your next career steps or application to law school.

 If you identify as Black, are enrolled in or have recently completed an undergraduate program in Canada, and are considering a career in law, you are encouraged to apply.
-Applications for summer 2023 will open in winter 2022.
+Applications for summer 2024 will open on Monday, November 20th, 2023, with a deadline of January 12, 2024.

 Why apply to Avenue?